ALL YOUTH DESERVE LEGAL PROTECTION AND ACCESS TO JUSTICE.

 - Closing open warrants

 - Family law: custody, guardianship, paternity, divorce, child support

 We’ve seen first-hand the critical role lawyers can play in improving outcomes for the youth we serve – in our pilot project year, we provided legal assistance to more than 150 young people.
-If you are an attorney interested in volunteering with our clinic or providing support, please contact James Kelly at email@example.com.
+If you are an attorney interested in volunteering with our clinic or providing support, please contact Victoria Sanstrum at firstname.lastname@example.org.
 And if you’d like to make a contribution to support the work of clinic, CLICK HERE.